annotation/text-fabric/tf/docs/about/browser.md

 of an existing TF app.

-The Text-Fabric browser fetches the apps and corpora (`tf.about.corpora`) it needs from GitHub automatically.
+The Text-Fabric browser fetches the apps and corpora (`tf.about.corpora`) it needs from GitHub/GitLab automatically.

 !!! hint "On Windows?"
     You can click the Start Menu, and type